cedrickchee/data-science-notebooks/notebooks/deep_learning/ULMFiT/README.md

 # ULMFiT Language Model for Malay Language

-State-of-the-Art Language Modeling in Malay language with perplexity of 29.30245 on Malay Wikipedia.
+State-of-the-Art Language Modeling and text classifiction in Malay language with perplexity of **29.30245** on Malay Wikipedia and **77.5% accuracy** on [Malaya sentiment analysis](https://github.com/DevconX/Malaya/wiki/Models-Comparison#sentiment_analysis).

 ## The Project

 This directory contains relevant files for implementating ULMFiT language model by Jeremy Howard (fast.ai) and Sebastian Ruder applied to NLP tasks for the Malay language using the [Malay Wikipedia](https://ms.wikipedia.org) corpus.

----

 ### Background